The rebirth of Manchester Pride.

 Civic QuarterManchester

-With 160 apartments in a former cotton mill, Whitworth Locke hotel near Manchester Piccadilly houses a coworking space, restaurant and coffee shop.
+With 160 apartments in a former cotton mill, Whitworth Locke hotel near Manchester Piccadilly houses a coworking space, gym and coffee shop.

 Whitworth Locke